alinealvesvianna/mobile-flashcards/README.md

 # Mobile Flashcards

-The application was tested on iPhone X - iOS 11.1
+The application was tested on iPhone X - iOS 11.1 - teste

 ## App Usage
 * Deck Main or Deck Detail: